Privatehive/gcp-hosted-github-runner/README.md

 * Check "Active"
 * Click "Add webhook"

+#### 3. Provide PAT

+Create a [Fine-grained personal access token (PAT)](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token) with the Organization permission "Self-hosted runners".
+This PAT is needed to automatically create a shored lived [registration token](https://docs.github.com/en/rest/actions/self-hosted-runners?apiVersion=2022-11-28#create-a-registration-token-for-an-organization) for each ephemeral runner to join the runner group of the Organization.

+Then open the [Secret Manager](https://console.cloud.google.com/security/secret-manager) in the Google Cloud Console and add a new Version to the already existing secret "github-pat-token".
+Paste the PAT into the Secret value field and click "ADD NEW VERSION".

-That's it.
+That's it 👍

-As soon as you start a GitHub workflow, which contains a job with `runs-on: self-hosted`, a VM instance (with the specified `machine_type`) starts.
+As soon as you start a GitHub workflow, which contains a job with `runs-on: self-hosted` (or any other label you provided to the Terraform [module variable](./variables.tf) `github_runner_labels`), a VM instance (with the specified `machine_type`) starts.
 The name of the VM instance starts with the `github_runner_prefix`, which is followed by a random string to make the name unique.
 The name of the VM instance is also the name of the runner in the GitHub runner group.
 After the workflow job completed, the VM instance will be deleted again.

-## Configuration
+## Advanced Configuration

-Have a look at the [variables.tf](./variables.tf) file how to configure the Terraform module.
+Have a look at the [variables.tf](./variables.tf) file how to further configure the Terraform module.

 > [!TIP]
 > To find the cheapest VM machine_type use this [table](https://gcloud-compute.com/instances.html) and sort by Spot instance cost.
 But remember that the price varies depending on the region.